LPhD/Jess/docs/source/installation.rst

 - **Gradle 2.x.** Jess uses the gradle build tool, and some features specific to Gradle 2.0 and above.

-If you are on a Debian-based system, try the following to download the necessary dependencies:
+If you are on a Linux-based system, try the following to download the necessary dependencies:

 .. code-block:: none

 	sudo apt-get install openjdk-8-jdk gradle python3 python3-setuptools python3-dev graphviz graphviz-dev

-Please note, however, that Debian stable (¨Jessie¨) currently does not include openjdk8 nor gradle 2 by default, so for Jess to work on Debian stable, please make use of Debian backports.

 The following sections offer a step-by-step guide to the installation of Jess, including all of its dependencies.